How to Support Your Child in Scary Times

-The tragic news of the Robb Elementary School shooting in Uvalde, Texas, has left parents across the U.S. heartbroken and struggling to make sense of everything.
-But perhaps even more difficult is trying to explain — or even comfort — kids during this scary and uncertain time.
+The world can be a scary and violent place, and it can be hard to make sense of the horrible things that happen in it.
+But perhaps even more difficult is trying to explain — or even comfort — kids during scary and uncertain times.

 We reached out to Tessa Stuckey, licensed professional counselor, for ways to support children in the wake of senseless violence.
 School is an essential part of a child’s life, and whether or not a young person will ever experience a shooting first-hand doesn’t matter — these tragedies affect all kids on a very deep level.
 Coping skills for children is a necessary tool to develop in order for them to get through difficult times.
 It’s important for families to talk to, listen to, and make sure their kids are processing what’s going on in the world around them.